Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Motivation

-\paragraph{Notebook Mining} We leverage \Kaggle's official Python API~\cite{kaggleAPI} to identify all notebook submissions associated with the selected competitions, and we collect \emph{all} available versions for each submission.
-Because \Kaggle's API does not provide full notebook contents or version histories, we additionally scrape the \Kaggle web interface using \Selenium to retrieve (1)~the code content converted into a standard \Jupyternbs (\texttt{.ipynb}) format and (2)~the notebook's execution outcome on \Kaggle, including success/failure, \score, runtime, and (3)~submission timestamp.
-We skip versions marked as ``Copied from notebook'' (duplicates) and with empty code content.
-Through this process, we mined 171,075 \nbs from 79 \Kaggle competitions (including 75 in \MLEBench's test set and 4 in \MLEBench's validation set).
-This data collection was performed in April 2025, and the oldest \nb we collected dates back to August 2016.
+We leverage \Kaggle's official data dump, Meta Kaggle~\cite{MetaKaggle} and Meta Kaggle Code~\cite{MetaKaggleCode}, to identify all notebook submissions associated with the selected competitions, and we collect \emph{all} available versions for each submission.
+Through this process, we mine 51,743 \nbs from 75 \Kaggle competitions.
+Our data cutoff is May 31, 2025; the oldest \nb in our corpus dates back to September 2016.

-\paragraph{Filtering Criteria} We apply several filtering criteria to focus our study on \nbs where \reproducibility can be meaningfully measured, First, we retain only \nbs that have been successfully executed on \Kaggle and have a non-zero \score, as these represent \nbs that successfully produced valid predictions and can be evaluated against ground truth.
-Second, we retain \nbs with runtime less than or equal to 600 seconds (decided by analyzing the distribution of runtime as shown in Figure~\ref{fig:distribution_of_script_time}), so that our study covers the majority of \nbs and remains tractable in terms of computational resources usage.
-Third, we restrict our analysis to Python \nbs (excluding R \nbs) to maintain consistency in dependency management and execution.
-Finally, we exclude \nbs that use external datasets beyond the competition's provided data.
-Such a filter eliminates external effects on \reproducibility (e.g., datasets that may no longer be accessible or have changed over time) and allows us to focus on code modernization challenges.
-A total of \NumNotebookAll \nbs are retained for our study after applying these filters.
+\paragraph{Filtering Criteria} We apply several filtering criteria to focus our study on \nbs where \reproducibility can be meaningfully measured.
+First, we retain only \nbs that have been successfully executed on \Kaggle and have a non-zero \score, as these represent \nbs that successfully produced valid predictions and can be evaluated against ground truth.
+Second, we retain \nbs with a runtime of less than or equal to 600 seconds (decided by analyzing the distribution of runtime as shown in Figure~\ref{fig:distribution_of_script_time}), so that our study covers the majority of \nbs and remains tractable in terms of computational resource usage.
+Third, we restrict our analysis to